List of memorials to James Monroe

-This is a list of memorials to James Monroe, the 5th president of the United States.
+This is a list of memorials to James Monroe, a Founding Father and the fifth president of the United States.

 United States

 Academic buildings

 There are academic buildings named after him at the University of Mary Washington, College of William and Mary, George Mason University, and George Washington University.
 In addition, a statue of Monroe was dedicated in front of Tucker Hall on the campus of the College of William & Mary in 2015.